bastianschnieder/HyATraX/README.md

  * `python3 main_H.py [coord.xyz]` for abstractions by H atoms or
  * `python3 main_OH.py [coord.xyz]` for abstractions by hydroxyl radicals.

-Then, the program generates for each R-H bond (R=C,N,O) a respective xyz-file with the [index] of the hydrogen
+The program generates for each R-H bond (R=C,N,O) a respective xyz-file with the [index] of the hydrogen
 atom:
  * coord_hidx_[index].xyz

-The user can then refine the transition state guess in three steps using the [TURBOMOLE](https://www.turbomole.org/) program package.
+The user can refine the transition state guess in three steps using the [TURBOMOLE](https://www.turbomole.org/) program package.
  * default: DFT-D3 TPSS/TZVP

 If the user decides to change the basis set and functional, the reference values for the bond distances must be